pypa/distlib/docs/tutorial.rst

   For more information about flags, see :ref:`flag-formats`.

-  Note that this format is exactly the same as for registry entries in a distribution (see :ref:`dist-registry`).
+  Note that this format is exactly the same as for export entries in a distribution (see :ref:`dist-exports`).

   When this form is passed to the :meth:`~distlib.script.ScriptMaker.make` method, a Python stub script is created with the appropriate shebang line